 Oslo is a children’s paradise and, therefore, also a parent’s paradise.
 No matter where one goes in Oslo, one is bound to see children: with their barnehage (school) class on the trikken (tram), with their parents at Frogner Park’s playground, on skis or a sled in Nordmarka in winter, or accompanying their parents in strollers, carriers or in bicycle trailers.

-There are always events on in the city for children, from festivals and theatre to museum exhibits.
-There is also a wide variety of offers for mothers and their children, such as 'Mommy and Me' yoga, swimming and dance lessons at gyms, as well as daycare at larger gyms.
-Some workplaces offer daycare and even incorporate playrooms with adjoining offices for working parents.
+There are always events on in the city for children, from festivals and theatres to museum exhibits.
+There is also a wide variety of offers for mothers and their children, such as 'Mommy and Me' yoga, swimming and dance lessons at gyms, as well as day care at larger gyms.
+Some workplaces offer day care, and even incorporate playrooms with adjoining offices for working parents.